jayz007/bittribe/README.md

 # bittribe
-Bittribe Discussion Group and Wiki Page
+This is Bittribe Discussion Group and Wiki Page.
+BitTribe Native Residents, Followers of Satoshi Nakamoto's Original Vision